 They can rent a VR headset and instantly plunge into the game: we ensured it’s accessible for kids and adults alike and localized it into 5 languages spoken in the area.

-Virtual reality in museums promotes scientific knowledge by combining emotion with discovery.
+Museum virtual reality promotes scientific knowledge by combining emotion with discovery.
 The National Museum of Natural History in Paris opened its first permanent VR exhibition in 2018, dedicating to virtual reality a room on the 3rd floor of the Gallery of Evolution.

 Five VR stations were equipped with the newest VR systems to support contemplative, interactive, seated, standing, or moving immersive experiences.
-Five participants can have the sessions simultaneously, viewing various life forms up close and to scale and explore the links between them.
-Their companions can see on a video screen what they are seeing.
+Five participants could have the sessions simultaneously, viewing various life forms up close and to scale and explore the links between them.
+Their companions could see on a video screen what they were seeing.

 This VR experience must have enabled many visitors to access the masterpiece up close in a transformative way.
 They could explore details invisible to the naked eye, see what could surround the artist and the model, learn about his techniques, her identity, and the history of the painting, and even fly across the surreal landscape aboard Leonardo’s visionary flying machine.